discordjs/guide/guide/keyv/README.md

 			if (message.content.startsWith(guildPrefix)) prefix = guildPrefix;
 		}

-		// if we found a prefix, setup args; otherwise, this isn't a command if (!prefix) return;
+		// if we found a prefix, setup args.
+Otherwise, this isn't a command if (!prefix) return;
 		args = message.content.slice(prefix.length).trim().split(/\s+/);
 	} else {